tkurtbond/tkurtbond.github.io/posts/2020/12/01/epub-files-markup-languages-and-briefly-unix.rst

 use.\ [6]_ Then I mailed it to my Kindle's email, and it looked reasonably good!\ [7]_

-I've attached it to this email, in case you want to try it out on your Kindle!
-Oddly, though it shows up fine in “Content and Devices” on Amazon under the “Docs” filter setting, and it shows up on my actual Kindle device, it doesn't show up in the Kindle app on my Macintosh Laptop.
-But neither do the other MOBI files I've emailed to my Kindle's address.
-And when I explicitly try to deliver it to the Kindle app on my Macintosh from the Amazon “Content and Devices” page, the Kindle app and the Cloud Reader destinations in the “Device Selected” drop down are grayed out. ☹ If you don't have an actual Kindle device you may not be able to read the MOBI.
-So I've also attached the EPUB versions, which the Books app on my Macintosh opens just fine.

 I hope you've enjoyed this twisty maze of passages, all different!

 And with a `Zork <https://en.wikipedia.org/wiki/Zork>`__ reference I